LiskArchive/lisk-sdk/CONTRIBUTING.md

 *Before* submitting a pull request, please make sure the following is done:

 1. Fork the repo and create your branch from `master`.
-2. If you've added code that should be tested, add tests!
+2. Add tests to the code you have contributed!
+All new code must come with complete test coverage.
+End all files with a newline.
+Generally, should conform to the .editorconfig rules.
+Document new code based on the [YuiDoc Documentation Styleguide](http://yui.github.io/yuidoc/).
+Update the README for the changes that adhere to your new code.
-3. Ensure the test suite passes (`npm test`).
+3. Ensure the test and linting suite passes (`npm test`).
+Follow the [JavaScript](https://github.com/airbnb/javascript) styleguide from Airbnb with the [lisk extension](https://github.com/LiskHQ/eslint-config-lisk-base).
 4. Submit a pull request via GitHub.
+Include issue numbers in the PR title, at the end with: ```Description - Closes #IssueNumber```.
 5. Check that Jenkins CI tests pass (pull request turns green).
-New developers probably need to wait for a trusted team member to start Jenkins CI on a Pull Request
+First time contributors will need to wait for a trusted team member to start Jenkins CI on a Pull Request.

-* Include issue numbers in the PR title, at the end with: ```Description - Closes #IssueNumber```
-* Include screenshots and animated GIFs in your pull request whenever possible.
-* Follow the [JavaScript](https://github.com/airbnb/javascript) styleguide from airbnb with the [lisk extension](https://github.com/LiskHQ/eslint-config-lisk-base).
-* Document new code based on the [YuiDoc Documentation Styleguide](http://yui.github.io/yuidoc/)
-* End all files with a newline
-* Every new code must come with complete test coverage
-* Update the Readme for the changes that adhere to your new code

 ### Reporting Bugs